MiticaMatthews/Azure-Labs/Labs/003/readme.md

 az vm auto-shutdown --ids $(az vm list --query "[].id" -o tsv) --time 1930 --output table
 ```

 **Auto-Shutdown:** Schedules shutdown to stop VM operation at specified times.
 Still billed for compute resources until shutdown.
 You continue to pay for storage (OS and data disks attached to the VM).
-Great for ensuring VMs are not left running unnecessarily and automatiing shutdowns to reduce compute costs without manual intervention.
+Great for ensuring VMs are not left running unnecessarily and automating shutdowns to reduce compute costs without manual intervention.

 ### Deallocate VM
 Deallocate (stop) your virtual machine and pause billing for compute resources: